davidchermanto/winter-jam-2022/README.md

 All of the systems above are coded in-house within the time limit!
 The only plugins used in this project are Cinemachine and GitHub, for convenience.

 ## Afterword
 All in all, thank you for playing and/or downloading this game.
-If you can spare the time, leave a comment or rate it at the itch.io page over here too!
-[Link Coming Soon]
+If you can spare the time, leave a comment or rate it at the [itch.io page](https://edenmystery.itch.io/mystical-valley) over here too!